 0 Percent Withdrawal Rate

-Once I left work, I challenged myself to not withdraw any money from my retirement accounts e.g. a 0 percent withdrawal rate.
+Once I left work, I challenged myself to not withdraw any money from my retirement accounts.
+In other words, I enacted a 0 percent withdrawal rate.
 Instead, my goal was to allow my retirement accounts to compound as much as possible during a bull market.
 To survive, I would live off my severance package and supplemental active income.

 I wasn’t comfortable withdrawing principal when I was already giving up a healthy salary.
 Many retirees feel the same way.
 Old habits die hard.

 Today, I’m trying to consumption smooth and spend more money on a better life.
-As a result, I’m now OK with withdrawing up to 0.5 percent from my retirement funds to supplement my passive retirement income.
+As a result, I’m now OK with withdrawing at a higher rate to supplement my passive retirement income.
 However, once a bear market returns, I will have to reevaluate.

 It is easy to come up with financial models to govern your future retirement.
 However, as an emotional human being, I promise you that your actions in retirement will be different from what you imagined.

-The 0.5 percent rule is just a net worth and safe withdrawal rate guide in this low-interest rate environment.
-Depending on how much of your wealth you want to pass on and how much risk you want to take, the 0.5 percent rule may be too aggressive or too conservative.
+The new safe withdrawal rate rule (80% X the 10-year bond yield) is just a net worth and safe withdrawal rate guide in this low-interest rate environment.
+Depending on how much of your wealth you want to pass on and how much risk you want to take, my new safe withdrawal rate formula may be too aggressive or too conservative.
 Only you can decide.

-The best way I’ve found to follow the 0.5 percent rule is to build enough passive income.
+The best way I’ve found to follow my new safe withdrawal rate formula is to build enough passive income.
 As soon as you can build enough passive income to cover your desired living expenses, you won’t even need to touch principal if you don’t want to.

 At the minimum, I hope most of you will at least agree that the 4 percent rule is obsolete.